ObjectiveSwift/GardenGate/docs/JOINING.md

 # Joining
-1. Put `dinput8.dll` from [releases](https://github.com/nocss42/GardenGate/releases) next to your game's .exe
+1. Put `dinput8.dll` from [releases](https://github.com/nocss42/GardenGate/releases) next to your game's .exe and download the launcher (also at the releases section)

 2. Install the following mods for best experience